 The Museum provides educational programs and resources in history, the arts, and STEM to schools, homeschool students/groups, private groups, Boy and Girl Scout troops, ROTC groups, church groups, and more.
 Education programs are aligned to state and national standards.
 They can also be customized to fit curricula needs.
-Programs are offered at the museum and onsite at your location.
+Programs are offered at the museum or at an offsite location.

 Traveling Trunk: The Journey Through the 1940s: East 6th Street Traveling Trunk (Grades 3-8)